Design system primitives

 So leave me a comment below!

 I recently wrote about how design systems should do less and offered an alternative model for governing them.
-TLDR; Design systems should focus on core components, patterns, and design tokens.
+TLDR: Design systems should focus on core components, patterns, and design tokens.
 They should be careful which things get “componentized” and cycled into the system.

 But if the design system only offers core components like buttons, checkboxes, and text fields, how can we empower consuming teams to actually use the system?